sreelathapolaki/CodeTest/ReadMe.txt

 *** To Run the executable ***

-cmd> dataanalyze.exe
+cmd> CSVDataParser.exe
 It prompts for input file path ( please enter valid input file path )

 *** Design and impementation ***

 The source code used Boost library tokenizers to parse the CSV file and saved data to std::vector container.

-No specific design patterns followed for this application.
+Please refer the DesignDoc.docx for the high level design of the program

-If the fields in csv modified then the program will not work as expected.
+If the fields in csv modified (remove/change order) then the program will work as expected.
-I have not used any object oriented programming in this application as the code is not designed for any file format.
+I have used Some base classes for CSV Reading/Parsing/Writing to make the modification easy if any changes in CSV fields.
-I have tested the code only with the provided input .csv file without any modifications.
+I have tested the code with the provided input .csv file and also with by the order of fields and remove some of the fields.

 *** Build/Test Environment ***
 OS: Windows 10 x64